endurantgames/pioneers/src/pion_ships.md

 # Pion Spacecraft {#toc-pion-ships .breakbefore}

-Pion ships are essentially huge robots; each is controlled by redundant central computers and has no pilot.
+Pion ships are essentially huge, self-piloting robot vehicles; each is controlled by redundant central computers, and has no separate pilot.

+The five known types of Pion ships are:

 - **Genesis** Worldship
 - **Kosmos** Carrier